Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Proof Outline

 \item Extend this decomposition to the Polyak–Ruppert average, expressing the nonlinear perturbation as a sum of matrix–vector products.

 \item \textbf{Leverage semi-norm contraction} and geometric mixing (\ref{a: SA.noise}) to bound the average of the linear components.

-\item Bound the nonlinear term involving the sum of matrix-vector products via three sub-steps: \begin{enumerate} \item Bound the semi-norm of the sum by a sum of matrix-vector semi-norm products, and then \textbf{bound the semi-norm of each vector by its induced norm}.
+\item Bound the nonlinear term involving the sum of matrix-vector products via three sub-steps: \begin{enumerate}[leftmargin=*, align=left] \item Bound its semi-norm by a sum of matrix-vector semi-norm products, and then \textbf{bound the semi-norm of each vector by its induced norm}.

 \item \textbf{Use semi-norm contraction} to obtain a uniform bound on the matrix semi-norm.